Home > CPU > CPU Buyer's Guide

 • Pricier AM5 motherboard may be needed

-You can save yourself a little bit of money and get a similar performance with the AMD Ryzen 9 7900X.
-In essence, this 12 core 24 threads processor still hits a lot of the same notes as the leading R9 CPU, but with slightly less to work with.
+You can save yourself a little bit of money and get a similar performance to the 7950X flagship with the AMD Ryzen 9 7900X.
+It’s a performance we valued highly enough to rate the Ryzen 9 7900X a solid 4.5 in our review.
+In essence, this 12-core 24-thread processor still hits a lot of the same notes as the leading R9 CPU, but with slightly less to work with.
 The trade-off with performance is represented in the pricing.
-Whereas the former will run you $699, this model can be yours for a more palatable $549.
+Whereas the former will run you $699, this model can be yours for a more palatable $549 – and often at a discounted price too.

 That’s not to take away from what the high-end Zen 4 chipset is capable of.
 The AMD Ryzen 9 7900X blitzes any Intel equivalent right now, and this is largely down to the 5nm process.
-Team red is really going all in on the smaller silicon here.
+Team Red is really going all in on the smaller silicon here.
 If you want insane performance with an easier price tag to swallow, you may be better served here.
+This was reflected in our benchmarks too: looking at the new Puget Systems benchmark which tests a CPU’s proficiency in video editing (everything from loading RAW files, resizing, filtering applications, and more), we found the 7900X getting a score of 9,033 points, around 1,000 more than the 7600X got.

 What to consider with the best CPU for video editing